Reverse Osmosis Water Dispenser Faucet Ideas

 To save you the trouble of going by trial and error method, we did all the legwork, and found three top rated r o faucets out there.

 The Kingston KS3195NML Magellan is an oil-rubbed bronze reverse osmosis faucet that takes about 10 to 15 minutes to install, regardless whether it’s your first or umpteenth time doing it.
 Of course, you do have the option of having an expert set it up, but it does cost extra.
 It features a quarter-turn handle (or Magellan style lever), and the head swivels a full 360.
-This is a single-handle, single-hole water control mechanism with a ceramic cartridge system that won’t drip, and the lever is definitely convenient, so that you won’t ever have to worry if you turned the knob hard enough.
+Unlike countertop reverse osmosis water filters, this is a single-handle, single-hole water control mechanism with a ceramic cartridge system that won’t drip, and the lever is definitely convenient, so that you won’t ever have to worry if you turned the knob hard enough.
 You get about 8-3/4 inches of spout clearance on a 4-3/4-inch spout projection.
 It’s a deck mount, and if you’d like to install it on your kitchen counter, you’ll need about a half-inch opening.

 It comes in three distinct flavors – Oil-rubbed Bronze, Polished Chrome and Satin Nickel, so you can pair it up with the rest of your plumbing.
 Whichever way you go, you van fully expect that the faucet will last you a long time, and should survive anything and come out none worse for the wear – neither finish collects scratches, doesn’t tarnish easily, and, most importantly, won’t corrode.
 Again, the body is made of solid brass rather than plastic, like so many cheap options out there, which should pretty much guarantee a long lifespan.
 Best of all, provided you’re the initial buyer, you can count on a limited 10-year warranty from the manufacturer.